Automattic/jetpack/to-test.md

 We'd like to you to try and test every aspect of that new interface.

-**To get started, use the "Disconnect Jetpack" link at the bottom of the Jetpack menu, and then use the "Reset Options" to start from scratch, as a brand new Jetpack user.**

 We're looking forward to getting your feedback on the following things:

 ### Check for errors